linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Arbitrage in a Financial Crisis (C).md

 # Swap spread

 The swap spread that Mills was studying was the difference between two interest rates, the rate on the fixed leg of a fixed-floating swap and the yield on a Treasury bond of comparable maturity.
 The swap was a thirty-year swap, so the relevant Treasury bond was a $4.5\%$ coupon bond due May 15, 2038.
-On November 4, this bond had a yield of  $4.193\%$ .<sup>3</sup> On the same day, the fixed leg of a fixed-floating swap had a rate of  $4.2560\%$ ,<sup>4</sup> just  $6.255$  basis points more than the yield on the Treasury.
+On November 4, this bond had a yield of $4.193\%$.<sup>3</sup> On the same day, the fixed leg of a fixed-floating swap had a rate of $4.2560\%$,<sup>4</sup> just $6.255$ basis points more than the yield on the Treasury.
 It was this low 6.25 spread that had caught Mills' attention.

-# Swap
+## Swap

 Fixed-floating swaps were the most common and important interest rate derivative contract.
 In such a contract, two parties agreed to exchange payments at specified intervals for a specified period of time called the term of the swap.
 One party, the payer, agreed to pay to the other, the receiver, a specified fixed interest rate on a specified principal amount called the notional.
-For example, if the notional was  \$1 billion and the swap's fixed rate was \(5\%$  annual, then the payer would pay the receiver \)25 million ( $= 5\% / 2 \times$ 1 billion) every six months for the term of the swap.
+For example, if the notional was \$1 billion and the swap's fixed rate was $5\%$ annual, then the payer would pay the receiver $25 million $(= 5\% / 2 \times 1$ billion) every six months for the term of the swap.

 In exchange, the receiver would pay to the payer a floating rate payment based on the most recent short-term interest rate on the same notional.
-For example, if the three-month interest rate had been

-1% annual in the most recent quarter, the receiver would pay \(2.5 million (\)1/4 x \$1 billion)\(^6\) to the payer on the quarterly payment date.
+For example, if the three-month interest rate had been 1% annual in the most recent quarter, the receiver would pay $2.5 million $(1/4 \times \$1$ billion)$^6$ to the payer on the quarterly payment date.
 (The payment frequency on the fixed and floating legs of the swaps often differed depending on market standards.
 For example, the standard for U.S. dollar swaps was semi-annual on the fixed side and quarterly payments linked to three-month LIBOR on the floating side.)
 Succeeding payments might be bigger or smaller, depending on whether the short-term interest rate increased or decreased.
 Payments made by both parties on the same days would be netted, so that money flowed only one direction.
-The \)1 billion would not change hands, but would be used only as a reference point to determine the size of the quarterly or semi-annual payments.
+The \$1 billion would not change hands, but would be used only as a reference point to determine the size of the quarterly or semi-annual payments.

 Fixed-floating swaps were invented in the early 1980s and since had grown into a vast and frequently used contract.
 (Exhibit 2 plots the growth of the interest rate swap market.)
 An example of a common use was to enable a company that had borrowed money from a bank at a variable rate to substitute a fixed stream of payments for its variable bank loan payments.
 Banks often preferred to lend at variable rates, since they tended to have financing obligations, such as deposit accounts or obligations to other banks, that themselves earned variable interest rates; meanwhile, companies often preferred the predictability of a fixed payment obligation.